Understanding your health

 The most common symptoms are:

-• Pain in one hip on the side of the hip
+• Pain on the outer side of the hip (not in the groin)

 • Climbing stairs or hiking